During a visit in South Africa earlier this year, I visited Imizamo Yethu, a township just outside Cape Town.

 As I walked out the door toward the gate that would lead to my freedom, I knew if I didn’t leave my bitterness and hatred behind, I’d still be in prison.

-Thanks for everything, Madiba.
+Thank you for everything, Madiba.